 One of my good friends asked me to make her some mug rugs.
 She was looking for a “Back to School” theme and I came across the perfect pattern!
 The Colored Pencils pattern by Kristy Lea of Quiet Play is a fun and easy foundation paper piecing pattern that is just perfect for using up your precious scraps!
 I am a HUGE fan of Kristy’s patterns.
 She totally gets the need for fun and contemporary patterns.
 She even has quite a few modern patterns as well!
 At the time I made this project, her Colored Pencils pattern was free.
-The digital pattern is currently MIA from the internet (I have sent Kristy an inquiry – so please check back soon)!
 Let me show you all about the Colored Pencils Mug Rug that I made for my friend Janelle!

 Colored Pencil Mug Rug – Materials List